ITISFoundation/osparc-issues/release-notes/README.md

 ## Scrum master procedures

 The scrum master takes care of enforcing deadlines.
-His final goal is to produce an email sent to the App Team containing information about:
+Their goal is to produce an email sent to the App Team containing information about:
 - where, when and waht to test
 - ask App Team to rewrite the `draft release notes` into user readable `release notes`